donottellmetonottellyou/superdoku/README.md

 #  Superdoku

-This is (will be) a sodoku game solver/cheater.
+This is a Sudoku game solver/cheater.
+Currently only the cli version works.